met4citizen/BigraphQM/README.md

 (*[image](https://en.wikipedia.org/wiki/Image_%28mathematics%29)*,
 *unordered set*).
-From the observer's point of view, the proportion of all the sequences that lead to each maximal clique is the probability, or more precisely, the *weight*, of that outcome.
+From the observer's point of view, the proportion of all the sequences that lead to each maximal clique is the probability, or more precisely the *weight*, of that outcome.

 ## The Model